The evacuation mode is a stroke of genius

 The jump/climb mechanic still doesn’t work

-One of my biggest pet peeves from the beta tests was how both hunters and monsters got stuck a lot while climbing the many cliffs and buildings that dart Shear’s landscape.
+One of my biggest pet peeves from the beta tests was the fact that both hunters and monsters seemed to get stuck a lot while climbing the many cliffs and buildings that dart Shear’s landscape.
 I experienced this problem less in the finished product, but the mechanic is still buggy.

-Hunters use the jump button for a number of tasks in Evolve.
-Tapping it executes a basic hop while holding it enables you to jump larger distances or hover for a short time.
-In theory, holding it also enables you to scale walls.
-This is where you run into trouble, as it seems to have trouble determining if you want to jump, hover, or climb when you hold the button near a wall.
-It sounds like a really minor issue, but in a cat-and-mouse survival game where speed and mobility mean everything, the slightest holdup can cost you.
+Hunters use the jump button for quite a lot in Evolve.
+Tapping it executes a basic hop while holding it allows you to jump larger distances or hover for a short time.
+In theory, holding it also allows you to scale walls.
+This is where you run into trouble, as the game seems to not understand if you want to jump, hover, or climb when you hold the button near a wall.
+It sounds like a really minor issue, but in a cat-and-mouse survival title where speed and mobility mean everything, the slightest holdup can cost you.

 I hate the climbing mechanic even more as a monster.
-For some reason, players have to press Left Shift to climb as a Goliath on PC (the Kraken can fly, and the Wraith is so fast that climbing is obsolete).
+For some reason, players have to press left shift to climb as a Goliath (the Kraken can fly, and the Wraith is so fast that climbing is obsolete).
 As indicated above, my feeble brain can’t handle this extra command — especially given that every other character uses a different button to climb.
 It seems unnecessary to me.
 Either stick with the holding jump mechanic (and make that work, please) or designate a climb button for everyone.